stephaneVercouillieBMID/slate/source/index.html.md

 Nationality | **`tag:itsmetag:sixdots.be,2016-06:claim_nationality`** |
 Place of Birth - city | **`tag:itsmetag:sixdots.be,2016-06:claim_city_of_birth`** | TODO
 Place of Birth - country | **`tag:itsmetag:sixdots.be,2016-06:claim_country_of_birth`** |
-E-ID Info  | **`tag:itsmetag:sixdots.be,2016-06:claim_eid`** | Belgian Electronic ID card information encoded in JSON, with the following keys: eid': the electronic ID card serial number. `issuance_locality`: the issuance locality. `validity_from`: eID card validity “from” date. `validity_to`: eID card validity “to” date. `certificate_validity`: the certificate validity. `read_date`: the data extraction date.
+E-ID Info  | **`tag:itsmetag:sixdots.be,2016-06:claim_eid`** | Belgian Electronic ID card information encoded in JSON, with the following keys:<br> eid': the electronic ID card serial number. `issuance_locality`: the issuance locality. `validity_from`: eID card validity “from” date. `validity_to`: eID card validity “to” date. `certificate_validity`: the certificate validity. `read_date`: the data extraction date.
 Each date is encoded using ISO 8601 UTC (timezone) date format.
 Example of ISO 8601 UTC date: "2017-04-01T19:43:37+0000"TODO
 Passport Number | **`tag:sixdots.be,2017-05:claim_passport_sn`** | Simple string containing the user’s Passport Serial Number.
 Device | **`tag:sixdots.be,2017-05:claim_device`** | see [Device information](#device-information)
 ???
 TODO | **`tag:sixdots.be,2017-05:claim_transaction_info`** | Information available in the context of the current transaction.
 A JSON object with the following keys: (only keys with cardinality \[1..1\] will be always available)  “securityLevel” \[1..1\]: (supported values: {SOFT\_ONLY, SIM\_ONLY, SIM\_AND\_SOFT}) Security level used during transaction. “bindLevel” \[1..1\]: (supported values: {SOFT\_ONLY, SIM\_ONLY, SIM\_AND\_SOFT}) tells if the user account is bound to a SIM or not, at the time the transaction occurred.  “mcc” \[0..1\]: the Mobile Country Code.
 An Integer (three digits) representing the mobile network country.
 For example: { "securityLevel": "SIM\_AND\_SOFT", "bindLevel": "SIM\_AND\_SOFT", "mcc": 206 }